ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 Update:

 - On Ubuntu, you can get an error: "OpenGL.error.Error: Attempt to retrieve context when no valid context".
-See a bug report: https://github.com/pygame/pygame/issues/3110
+See a bug report and suggestions to resolve it: https://github.com/pygame/pygame/issues/3110